 - Price – Just because a web host is the most expensive doesn’t make it the best.
 The best thing you can do is look for a hosting provider that offers a good mix of features and price while covering all your essential requirements.

 While these factors can help you choose a great WordPress host, you still need to consider what kind of plan to choose.
-WordPress hosting is available in many forms, and not all of them might be suitable for your particular project.

 Shared Hosting for WordPress